benjamincrozat/sevalla-template-laravel-reverb/README.md

 Sevalla works with Docker.
 Therefore, this repository includes a [Dockerfile](/Dockerfile) that packages a Laravel application and runs it.

+If you want to build your container using Nixpacks instead, [check out our instructions](/tree/nixpacks) for it.

 ## Architecture

 On Sevalla, every app has a **default web process** that serves HTTP requests.
 In this example, the app is built from the repository’s `Dockerfile`, and the web process runs three services: